mono/linux-packaging-fsharp/README.md

 packaging of F# on Windows (the Visual F# Tools) also includes any contributions that are made, and ensures that the versions do not diverge.

+### Contributing on Windows

-If you are using Windows, you should fork that repo and contribute directly there.
+If you are using Windows, you should fork the https://github.com/Microsoft/visualfsharp repo and contribute directly there.
 Your contributions will then be merged into this repo.

+### Contributing on Linux/OSX when using Mono

 If you are using Linux or OSX, you can prepare your contributions by forking this repository (the code is essentially the same).
 This will give you access to the cross-platform testing